SchuyBlu/KIUEdit/README.md

 ## Todo
 The following features currently are incomplete:
-- Write python script to generate binaries, shouldn't have binary testing files on the repo (**high priority**).
 - Refactor unsafe function use to handle errors.
 - Read weapon data in save (50%).
 - Test arrays.h, archive.h.